katykola/katykola/README.md

 My flagship project is Mamakoduje.cz, a personal blog built with React Vite, Firebase database and Cloudinary storage.
 This blog serves as a space to share my experiences as a self-taught developer and a mother, detailing my learning process, course reviews, and the ups and downs of balancing motherhood with career growth.

-The Máma kóduje blog uses a modern tech stack, including:

-- **React and Vite** for fast, dynamic front-end development -**Firebase Firestore** for storing and managing blog content in real time -**Firebase Authentication** for securing the admin section and allowing easy user management -**Cloudinary** for storing and optimizing images to ensure fast load times and high-quality visuals

 You can check out the project on my [GitHub repository](https://github.com/katykola/mama-koduje) or visit the live blog [here](https://mamakoduje-cc7d1.web.app/).

 ### Technical Skills